Fredericton’s Housing Fuelling Growth

 Blog Image #1Blog Image #2Blog Image #3

-Attractive housing prices helped the charming colonial city jump 129 spots to nab second place in the recent annual Maclean’s magazine ranking of the best Canadian cities to live and work remotely.
+Attractive housing prices helped the charming colonial city jump 129 spots to nab second in the annual Maclean’s magazine ranking of the best Canadian cities to live and work remotely.

-In last year’s ranking, the New Brunswick city was 131 out of 415 places.
+In 2020's ranking, the New Brunswick city was 131 out of 415 places.
 This year's amazing leap is credited to real estate - in addition to amenities and wireless connectivity - which was one of the key metrics for Maclean’s.
 Fredericton scored extremely high for housing.

-The city's appeal is actually part of a bigger trend that's leading to record growth.
+The city's appeal is part of a bigger trend leading to record growth.

 People from across Canada and newcomers are discovering Atlantic Canada's charms and its much cheaper homes and rentals.
-For many, the ability to work from home because of COVID19 has enabled them to consider places like Fredericton as their base.
+For many, the ability to work from home because of COVID-19 enabled them to consider places like Fredericton as their base.

-In addition to New Brunswick, Nova Scotia, Prince Edward Island and Newfoundland and Labrador all report similar record spikes in home sales, according to data from the Canadian Real Estate Association.
+According to 2021 data from the Canadian Real Estate Association, New Brunswick, Nova Scotia, Prince Edward Island, Newfoundland, and Labrador all reported similar record spikes in home sales.

 Real estate agents in New Brunswick say they’re seeing people move east from across the country.
 The new buyers, they say, have sold their more expensive homes and are heading to the east coast in search of cheaper and often bigger ones.